Gorrepatianvesh/Barista-matic/README.md

 Do Maven clean install

-Open RewardPointsApplication.java file and then right click run as Java application
+Open BaristaMaticApplication.java file and then right click run as Java application

 Below steps for different data inputs